Thinkwise/docs/docs/iam_admin/users.md

 The system keeps track of how often a password is changed or reset.
 This number is incremented every time the user requests a new password or changes their password, and when the password is changed by the administrator.

+### Password strength

+The minimum password strength for IAM authenticated users can be set in the global settings.

+The following calculation is used to determine the password strength:
+- The total password length gives up to 3 points (at 10 characters)
+- Two uppercase characters and two lowercase characters gives 0.6 points
+- Two numbers gives 0.6 points
+- Two symbols gives 0.8 points

+Setting the minimum password strength to 5 will require the user to match all the password requirements.
+Setting the minimum password strength to 4 allows the user to skip either symbols, numbers or varying casing.

+When the user attempts a password change and the password strength is insufficient, the user will be notified of the shortcomings of the desired password.

+Password strength requirements for RDBMS accounts or Windows accounts is delegated to the database server or active directory.

 ### User preferences

 Here you can specify the default language for the user and which level of user preferences are available to the user.